ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.myuplink/README.md

 ## Changelog

+### 0.8.3 (2024-10-20)

+-   TabsStyle was added to jsonConfig #71
+-   Dependencies have been updated

 ### 0.8.2 (2024-09-14)

--   Changes due to API changes -> #60
+-   Changes due to API changes #60
 -   Dependencies have been updated

 ### 0.8.1 (2024-08-18)